Introduction

 4. Software Development Stage

-The actual development phase of the Software Development Life Cycle starts here, and programming is created.
+The actual development phase of the Software Development Life Cycle (SDLC) starts here, and programming is created.
 Coding represents the start of design implementation.

 Programming tools, including compilers, interpreters, debuggers, and other similar tools, are used to generate and implement the code, and developers must adhere to the coding standards outlined by their management.